SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunAUnitTest.md

 ## ${docGenDescription}

 !!!
 Currently the Object Set configuration is limited to the usage of Multi Property Sets.
-Please note that other sets,
+Please note that other sets besides the Multi Property Set will not be included in the ABAP Unit test runs.
+You can see an example of the Multi Property Sets with all configurable properties.
+However, we strongly reccommend to only specify packages and software components like in the first two examples of the section `AUnit config file example`.

 ## Prerequisites